J Robinson, revered yet embattled as champion of college wrestling, to be honored by Gophers

 When the news got out of the cover-up, Robinson was fired in late summer 2016 and replaced by Eggum, then his lead assistant.

 So many of Robinson's wrestlers are now coaches that several will be at the meet Friday, and then fly out on Saturday morning for a meet or a dual.
-J will be in attendance Friday to greet his national champs in attendance, and then back on Sunday to be lauded more specifically.
+J will be on hand Friday to greet his national champs in attendance, and then back on Sunday to be lauded more specifically.

 This would be the time for a quote from Robinson, but the only contact I succeeded in making with him was a brief exchange of texts.
 There was no interview, so it was left to athlete-admirers to comment.